 - Location: Idaho

 You must have a valid license to drive within the state, so be sure to keep track of when your license expires.
-You may renew your license up to one year before the expiration date.
+You may renew your license up to 25 months before it expires.

-If you're between 21-62 years old, you may choose to renew your license every four years ($30) or eight years ($55).
-If you're older than 62, you must renew in four-year cycles.
+If you are 21 to 62 years old, you may choose to renew your license every 4 years ($30) or 8 years ($55).
+If you're older than 62 years old, you must renew for 4 years.

-If you're between the ages of 18-20, your license expires when you turn 21.
-You can't renew before that point, and you only have five days after that to renew or your license will expire.
+If you are 18 to 20 years old, your license expires when you turn 21 years old.
+You can't renew before that point, and you only have 5 days after that to renew or your license will expire.

-If you're between the ages of 15-17, your license expires when you turn 18.
-Again, you can't renew before that point, and you only have five days after that to renew or your license will expire.
+If you are 15 to 17 years old, your license expires when you turn 18 years old.
+Again, you can't renew before that point, and you only have 5 days after that to renew or your license will expire.

 Of course, you'll need to have auto insurance that meets the state's requirements, too.
 Visit our Insurance Center if you need to get insurance, or if you're looking for another provider.

-Class D (standard) licenses must be renewed every four or eight years, depending upon the situation.
+Class D (standard) licenses must be renewed every 4 years or 8 years, depending upon the situation.
 (If you're a commercial driver, refer to our Renewing Your CDL page to learn about your circumstance.)
 While everyone may renew in person at a driver's license office, only some may renew by mail (see below).

 If you're unsure about your license status, you can check it by obtaining a copy of your driving record.

-While it's against the law to drive on an expired license, you have up to one year to renew your license without being forced to take the written and driving tests again.
+If your license has been expired for 25 months or longer, you will need to re-take all of your licensing exams.
 To renew your expired license, follow the same procedure as those with current licenses.
 If you're wondering about the status of your license, you can buy a copy of your driving record.

 Suspended license issues can be complex.
 To help clarify matters, you can check on your license status at any time by purchasing a copy of your driving record.
 Because your insurance rates will likely go up, it's also a good idea to check our Insurance Center to find the most affordable rates for you.